Abu Bakr Qecchin: Political and military career

-He often accompanied the Malassay during the Ethiopian-Adal War.
+He often accompanied the Malassay and a large army force during the Ethiopian-Adal War.
 Qecchin was a victim to the early Abyssinian invasion of Adal in which his mother was briefly captured at the Battle of Hubat.
 Qecchin led the conquest of Wofla in modern Tigray region and Kanfat in southern Begemder, after which he was appointed governor of these respective regions by Adal.